It’s time to make a list and start crossing things off for going back to school in Champaign-Urbana

 If your child does not have a regular healthcare provider, community groups often schedule opportunities for children to receive back-to-school-related healthcare during the summer.

-Other community health resources
+Community health resources

 - Urbana School Health Center (1002 S. Race Street, adjacent to UHS) A partnership between Promise Healthcare and the Urbana School District, serving USD116 families.
 USHC offers physicals, vaccines, health exams, and other primary care needs; basic dental services including school dental exams; counseling services.